What’s the Village Green?

 I’ve never felt closer to my son than this week of playing together within a village, sharing stories with other parents

 What Grows on the Village Green

-Is the Village Green for You?
+Is Village Green for You?

-Joining the Village Green can be challenging for guardians on there first Art of Mentoring, as they’re not involved in the main AoM activities during the day (except for meal times).
+Joining the Village Green can be challenging for guardians on their first Art of Mentoring, as they’re not involved in the main AoM activities during the day (except for meal times).
 Instead, they’re responsible for being with and taking care of their children at all times throughout the day.

 To some, this role of service may feel frustrating with programmes going on all around or when in camp alone while participants are out in the field.
 Discussing and managing expectations around these constraints beforehand may result in a smoother camp for guardians and family groups.